BlazorFluentUI/BlazorFluentUI/README.md

 ## Breaking Changes for v5.0 (net5)
 #### Renaming all the stuff
-Every project has dropped the 'Blazor' precix and is now called FluentUI...
+Every project has dropped the 'Blazor' prefix and is now called FluentUI...
 Every component has dropped the 'BFU' prefix and is now on par with it's FluentUI React counterpart (or will be soon)

 ## Breaking Changes for v4.0 (net5)